adeaver/grammargrove/README.md

 #### Bugs to fix
 - [ ] Pinyin search should allow for both numbered and actual pinyin
 - [ ] Dashboard should require auth, as well as search page
+- [ ] Frontend should display accents not as numbers

 #### Tech Debt
 - [ ] Word search bar should be a separate component